 Greenville, SC dentists explain the benefits of zirconia dental implants vs titanium implants

 The parts of the oral cavity are designed to work together as a unit, forming a beautiful, healthy smile.
 Losing even a single tooth disrupts the natural balance.
 Bacteria has new places to accumulate.
 The adjacent teeth may shift.
 Bone loss may occur.
 When tooth loss occurs, zirconia dental implants are an option to replace missing teeth and to restore balance to the mouth.
-Located in Greenville, SC, the team at Palmer Distinctive Dentistry provides dental services including dental implants for patients in Greer, Taylor, Five Forks, and the surrounding areas.
+Located in Greenville, SC, the team at Palmer Distinctive Dentistry provides dental services including dental implants for guests in Greer, Taylor, Five Forks, and the surrounding areas.

 What is a dental implant?